Explaining Neural Scaling Laws: Four scaling regimes

-If the teacher and student features had the same span, this would vanish, but as a result of the mismatch the loss is non-zero.
 On the other hand, if we keep a finite number of training points, but allow the student to use all of the teacher features, the test loss, $L(D):=\lim_{P\rightarrow S}L(D,P)$, takes the form, \es{eq:op_infp}{ L(D) = \frac{1}{2}\lexpp{x}\mathcal{K}(x,x)-\vec{\mathcal{K}}(x)\bar{\mathcal{K}}^{-1}\vec{\mathcal{K}}(x)\rexp\,. } Here, $\mathcal{K}(x,x')$ is the data-data second moment matrix, $\vec{\mathcal{K}}$ indicates restricting one argument to the $D$ training points, while $\bar{\mathcal{K}}$ indicates restricting both.
 This test loss vanishes as the number of training points becomes infinite but is non-zero for finite training size.

 We present a full derivation of these expressions in the supplement.
 In the remainder of this section, we explore the scaling of the test loss with dataset and model size.